 From a technical perspective, advanced batteries represent a unique asset that offers the promise of grid flexibility and generation asset enhancement at rapid speeds and varying levels of scalability.
 But these benefits come at an extreme cost, and that cost creates a value proposition that is relatively perplexing in a world of abundant natural gas and smart grid advances.
 The long-term play remains up for grabs, but ultimately holds significant value for technology manufacturers and service providers, particularly those that have secured relationships with utilities.
 Early successes for sodium sulfur batteries, for example, can be attributed to the strategic partnership between NEC and Tokyo Electric Power (TEPCO).

 Future utility partnerships may emerge in other parts of Asia, namely China, where the government is heavily involved in planning and developing the power sector.
 Similar strategies are developing in Europe; but utilities and grid operators in that market have relegated advanced batteries to a lower priority than demand-response and pumped hydro storage.
 Battery manufacturers and service providers must court long-term relationships with utilities if they are to articulate their value add and develop opportunities to demonstrate those advantages in the real world.

-Tags: Advanced Batteries, Energy Storage, Renewable Energy, renewables integration, Utility Innovations
+Tags: Advanced Battery Innovations, Digital Utility Strategies, Grid-Tied Energy Storage, Renewable Energy, renewables integration

 | No Comments »